Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 3. The hashed serial number(s) is retrieved and verified
 4. The `extended_recovery` pallet calls `initiate_recovery` from the standard recovery pallet
 5. The old account associated with the app receives a notification
-> The notification will be used to approve or reject the recovery within a specified period later
+> The notification will be used to approve or reject the recovery within a specified period later - [Future improvements](https://github.com/Interstellar-Network/Grants-Program/blob/recovery/applications/Interstellar-Network-Recovery.md#planned-future-improvement)
 7. Calls `vouch_recovery` from the standard recovery pallet

 #### Recovery Token with extended recovery pallet